rackerlabs/scantron/README.md

 ## Overview

 Scantron is a distributed nmap and masscan scanner comprised of two components.
-The first is a Master node that consists of a web front end used for scheduling scans and storing nmap scan targets and results.
-The second component is an agent that pulls scan jobs from Master and conducts the actual nmap scanning.
-A majority of the application's logic is purposely placed on Master to make the agent(s) as "dumb" as possible.
-All nmap target files and nmap results reside on Master and are shared through a network file share (NFS) leveraging SSH tunnels.
-The agents call back to Master periodically using a REST API to check for scan tasks and provide scan status updates.
+The first is a console node that consists of a web front end used for scheduling scans and storing nmap scan targets and results.
+The second component is an engine that pulls scan jobs from the console and conducts the actual nmap scanning.
+A majority of the application's logic is purposely placed on the console to make the engine(s) as "dumb" as possible.
+All nmap target files and nmap results reside on the console and are shared through a network file share (NFS) leveraging SSH tunnels.
+The engines call back to the console periodically using a REST API to check for scan tasks and provide scan status updates.

 Checkout the Python [Scantron API client](https://github.com/rackerlabs/scantron/tree/master/scantron_api_client) for interacting with the Scantron API and driving automated workflows.